the Black People’s Day of Action

 Department of Sociology

-Discover what collaborations between academics, students and local Black-led organisations have created to remember the New Cross Fire and the Black People’s Day of Action, as well as how you can get involved.
+Discover what collaborations between academics, students and local Black-led organisations created to remember the New Cross Fire and the Black People’s Day of Action.

 Voices from the Black People’s Day of Action

-Based on community responses to the 2017 exhibition 13 Dead Nothin Said, Les Back and Nacheal are collaborating on a film centring the voices of those who attended and remember the Black People’s Day of Action.
+Based on community responses to the 2017 exhibition 13 Dead Nothin Said, Les Back and Nacheal collaborated on a film centring the voices of those who attended and remember the Black People’s Day of Action.

-Filming in lockdown has posed many challenges but with help from the GPI they have recruited some fantastic interviewees and have also been able to collaborate with Kalbir Shukra on her education project, planning to make the videos available in the workshops.
+Filming in lockdown posed many challenges but with help from the George Padmore Institute, they recruited some fantastic interviewees and were also able to collaborate with Kalbir Shukra on her education project, making the videos produced available in the workshops.
+Les and Nacheal also presented and showed the film at an inline event at the Garvey Village, a social enterprise that celebrates African Heritage based in Lewisham.

 New Cross Tragedy